 Dr Emmeline Taylor

-Regularly consulted by the media, Emmeline has a strong and ongoing presence internationally.
+An award-winning media commentator, Emmeline has a strong and ongoing presence internationally.
+She has presented her research on The One Show (BBC1) and featured on high profile national television shows including Have I Got News For You (BBC1) and Supermarket Secrets (BBC1).
 She has authored opinion pieces in national newspapers such as the Sydney Morning Herald and academic blogs, as well as having her work cited in high profile publications such as WIRED magazine, Forbes (India), The Guardian and The Telegraph (UK).
 She is often a guest on national radio shows including BBC Radio 2’s Thinking Allowed and ABCs Late Night Live discussing issues related to crime, security and surveillance.
-In 2015 she won the Strategic Communications and Public Affairs ‘Close up Media Award for best Film Talent’ for a live-to-air interview on shop theft.

 Originally from Manchester, and a graduate of the University of Leeds, she has gained substantial experience in criminological research and teaching having been employed in the public, private and academic sectors, and on three continents.
 Dr Taylor joined the School of Arts and Social Sciences at City in 2017 having previously held positions at the Australian National University (Australia), Nanyang Technological University (Singapore), Greater Manchester Probation Trust (UK), the University of Salford, and Perpetuity Research and Consultancy International (UK), She is an Associate of the Designing out Crime (DOC) research centre at the University of Technology, Sydney and has been a Visiting Researcher at the National University of Singapore and University College London.